jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 This is important for two reasons.
 First, it allows us to make any chord we need by adjusting a chord shape we already know.
 (For example,
-if we lower the third of a major chord by one fret, it becomes a minor chord.)
+lowering the third of a major chord by one fret makes it a minor chord.)

 Second, it leads to almost accidentally learning the most important interval shapes and sounds all over the fretboard, which is extremely useful for improvising and playing by ear.